 This latest data shows the importance of SEO.
 If you are an entrepreneur, you first need to have visibility; in this case, the Internet is a great ally (if you can manage well).
 You have to get in at the top of the list to have a better chance of selling or visiting your site.
 For this purpose, you can hire Magento SEO experts.

 Recently, search engines have been less refined and based only on keywords.
 But they have evolved and base their indexes on aspects such as publication date or site content (photos, videos, text…).
 In short, search engines now encourage quality.

 To stay competitive in the online marketplace, you must level up your SEO game; this article will help you do that.
-This guide covers key Magento SEO tips for maintaining search visibility in 2023.
+This guide covers key Magento 2 SEO optimization tips for maintaining search visibility in 2023.
 Read on to learn how to optimize traffic to your Magento virtual store.

-How to do on site SEO optimization on Magento in 2023?
+How to do on-site SEO optimization on Magento in 2023?

 Before we proceed to SEO, we need to understand what SEO is on Magento sites.
 As a rule, there are two sides to any SEO strategy—the creative and the technical.
 The Magento platform has a rich catalog of features that support a wide range of technical and creative SEO efforts.
 These features include:

 - HTML and XML sitemaps are a handy way to tell search engines where your content is located.
 It won’t help regarding search engine ranking, but it will still speed up indexing.

 - Custom URLs, meta tags, and product descriptions are other things we should consider in relation to category and product page optimization.
 Magento does an excellent job of creating SEO-optimized and readable URLs.